-The following procedure describes how to activate and work with "Simultaneous RX/TX" connection mode of the R&S FE50DTR external frontend.
+The following procedure describes how to activate and to work with "Simultaneous RX/TX" connection mode of the R&S FE50DTR external frontend.
 This connection mode requires a test setup consisting of a signal generator, an R&S FE50DTR and a signal analyzer.
-Table 3-4 shows a connection example using R&S SMW and R&S FSV/A.
+Table 3-4 shows an example using R&S SMW200A and R&S FSV/A.